microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 Some extensions return APIs as a part of their activation function that are intended for other extensions to use (via `vscode.extension.getExtension(extensionName).exports`).
 While these will work if all extensions involved are on the same side (either all UI extensions or all Workspace extensions), these will not work between UI and Workspace extensions.

 Fortunately, VS Code automatically routes any executed commands to the correct extension regardless of its location.
-You can freely invoke any simple or complex command (including those provided by other extensions) without worrying about impacts.
-However, note that any parameters you pass in will be "stringified" in transit, so methods and functions will not appear on the other side and you cannot have any cyclic dependencies.
+You can freely invoke any command (including those provided by other extensions) without worrying about impacts.

 If you have a set of extensions that need to interact with one another, exposing functionality using a private command can help you avoid unexpected impacts.
-Private commands are prefixed with an underscore ("_").
+However, note that any objects you pass in as parameters will be "stringified" (`JSON.stringify`) before being transmitted, so the object cannot have cyclic references and will end up as a "plain old javascript object" on the other side.

 For example: